airbytehq/airbyte-interop-catalog/catalog/facebook_marketing/generated/dbt_project/models/README.md

 | `template_app_link_spec_android` | Link of the template app for android | `ad_creatives.object_story_spec.template_data.app_link_spec.android` | ⚠️ 0.50 | Possible match but not certain. |
 | `template_app_link_spec_iphone` | Link of the template app for iphone | `ad_creatives.object_story_spec.template_data.app_link_spec.iphone` | ⚠️ 0.50 | Possible match but not certain. |

-### Mapping from Airbyte `ads_insights` to Fivetran `basic_ad_actions`
+### Mapping: Airbyte `ads_insights` to Fivetran `basic_ad_actions`

 - Table Match Confidence Score: ⚠️ 0.65
 - Table Completion Score: ❌ 0.40

-#### Evaluation

-The table mapping shows a moderate match given the context of the fields provided.
-Some fields have been mapped with confidence, but there are significant number of fields missing a valid match, impacting the overall completion.
+- Summary Self-Evaluation: _The table mapping shows a moderate match given the context of the fields provided.
+Some fields have been mapped with confidence, but there are significant number of fields missing a valid match, impacting the overall completion._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |